gn8-ai/universe-alien-signals/@libs/alien-signals-react/README.md

 The following features and support will be added sequentially:

-- [ ] SSR verification and support
+- [ ] Documentation and solutions for handling SSR hydration errors
 - [ ] Enhancement of test coverage
-- [ ] Creation of Astro framework usage examples
+- [x] Creation of Astro framework usage examples

 <br />